-• Question What are the background signals in this measurement?
+- Question What are the background signals in this measurement?
 That is, how will we be fooled into believing that we have measured a decaying muon when in fact we have not?
-If you had other detectors, how might you veto such events?

-• Question Why the 100 ns delay?
+If you had other detectors, how might you veto such events? - Question Why the 100 ns delay?

 You can use the NIM logic electronics, a fast (>200 MHz dual channel oscilloscope), and the DAQ to make most if not all of the measurements required for this laboratory.
 The block diagram on page 9 will give you a basic idea of the experiment layout with regard to the pulse train.
 Each step (box) in the diagram is performed by a different module.
 You've probably guessed that the discriminator box represents the discriminator module however some of the other modules are not so obvious.
 In order to successfully perform this experiment you must understand what each module's role is in processing the PMT signal.
-The manuals are a good place to start but an even better way to learn is to input a known signal or signals into each module does to the signal it should be a relatively simple matter of feeding the output of one into the input of the next.
+The manuals are a good place to start but an even better way to learn is to input a known signal or signals into each module and then look at the output(s) on the oscilloscope.
+Once you understand what each module does to the signal it should be a relatively simple matter of feeding the output of one into the input of the next.
 Below on page 10 is a suggested electronics layout.
 It will be useful for you to make a logic timing diagram and include it in your lab book and report.

-- Question The lifetime of a muon is $\sim 2 \mu$ s.
+- Question The lifetime of a muon is $\sim 2 \mu s$ .
 What scale should you put the TAC on in order to be able to measure the lifetime effectively? - Question Given the high speed nature of the pulses you're working with, can you simply split a signal using a T connector? - Question How does the coincidence module decide if two signals coincide and what does it output if they do? - Question What kind of noise do these modules add to your signal as it passes through them?